-Cotton is a 100% natural fabric.
-It's soft, fluffy fiber makes it breathable to wear and won't irritate the skin.
+Most heated eye masks are made from soft fabrics like cotton, a 100% natural material that is breathable and gentle on the skin.
 It’s hypoallergenic and odour free which is why it's a go-to choice for many consumers.
-The skin on and around our eyes is extremely sensitive and delicate, it's the thinnest part of the skin anywhere on the face which makes cotton a perfect material for eye masks.
+The skin on and around our eyes is extremely sensitive and delicate.
+It is the thinnest skin anywhere on the face, which makes cotton a perfect material for eye masks.

 There is one catch though; it needs a little more TLC when it comes to keeping it clean and free of unwanted bacteria.
 Since the fabric is so delicate, hand washing is the much-preferred choice.
 If you want to know more about how to wash a heated eye mask, we've got you covered.